 Helping students attain academic success, graduate high school and become the leaders of tomorrow.

 Designed for Hispanic high school students in grades 9-12, the ¡Gradúate!
 Program is the only bi-cultural, bi-lingual, dropout prevention program.
-It is currently reaches more than 90 students per academic year in Cary HS, Millbrook HS and Southeast Raleigh HS.
+It currently reaches more than 90 students per academic year in Cary HS, Millbrook HS, and Southeast Raleigh HS.

 Our program uses an integrated approach to student success by providing guidance and support throughout the school day via onsite coaches, after school activities like tutoring and life skills, one-on-one coaching meetings and lessons and workshops for parents.

-AFTER-SCHOOL SERVICES: We also provide weekly tutoring and life skills lessons to support students in conquering academic success and developing necessary skills to manage everyday life and transition into college/job readiness.
+We also provide weekly tutoring and life skills lessons to support students in conquering academic success and developing the necessary skills to manage everyday life and transition into college/job readiness.

-In 2011 the ¡Gradúate!
-Program was implemented in Alamance County with the support of a grant from the NC Committee on Dropout Prevention provided by the North Carolina Legislature and administered by the NC Department of Public Instruction.
+2011 - Implemented in Alamance County because a grant from the NC Committee on Dropout Prevention provided by the NC Legislature and administered by the NC Department of Public Instruction.

-The ¡Gradúate!
-Program during the school years 2013-2014 and 2014-2015 was brought to Wake County, supported by funding from the Lumina Foundation through the Triangle for Latino Student Success initiative and with the support of Millbrook and Cary High Schools.
+2013 - Implemented in Wake County at Millbrook and Cary High School because of funding from the Lumina Foundation through the Triangle for Latino Student Success initiative and with the support

-¡Gradúate!
-Is looking for volunteers to help with tutoring, life skills lessons.
-For more information, please visit our program webiste: http://www.graduatenc.org/volunteer-1/wake-county-volunteer or contact us!
-This is a great opportunity for anyone with interest in education, advocacy, nonprofit work, the Spanish language of Teach for America after college.
-Preferred volunteers will have at least basic Spanish skills, reliable transportation and be willing to commit to a regular schedule of at least one day per week.
+¡Gradúate! is looking for volunteers to help with tutoring and teaching life skills lessons.
+A great opportunity for anyone with an interest in education, advocacy, nonprofit work, the Spanish language of Teach for America after college.
+Prefer if volunteers have Spanish skills, reliable transportation and willing to commit to a regular schedule of at least one day per week.